Biography of 15-year-old Kid Chef Eliana

 “Kid Chef Eliana …is on her way to culinary stardom.” – The Wendy Williams Show

-Named one of the “Top 10 Most Famous Kid Critics and Cooks” in the world by The Daily Meal, Kid Chef Eliana is a 14-year-old on the move.
-She has a global weekly radio show called “Cool Kids Cook” on the VoiceAmerica Kids network, part of the VoiceAmerica network with over 9 million monthly listeners.
-Kid Chef Eliana, as host of “Cool Kids Cook,” is the recipient of a 2013 Special Achievement Taste Award in the Outstanding Kids category.
-Notable guests include: Chef José Andres; Chef John Besh; Melissa d’Arabian of “Ten Dollar Dinners” on Food Network; Eden Grinshpan of “Eden Eats” on Cooking Channel, Chef Lala; Certified Master Chef Edward Leonard of Le Cordon Bleu; Roger Mooking of “Man, Fire, Food” on Cooking Channel; Chocolatier Jacques Torres AKA Mr. Chocolate; former United States White House Pastry Chef Bill Yosses; and Andrew Zimmern of “Bizarre Foods” on Travel Channel; to name a few.
+Named one of the “Top 10 Most Famous Kid Critics and Cooks” in the world by The Daily Meal, Kid Chef Eliana is a 15 year old on the move.
+Now in its fourth season, her global weekly radio show, “Cool Kids Cook,” has won two consecutive Taste Awards.
+As host of “Cool Kids Cook,” Kid Chef Eliana is the recipient of a 2015 Taste Award for Best Kids Program and a 2014 Taste Award in the Outstanding Kids category.
+Notable guests include: Chef Hugh Acheson; Chef José Andres; Chef Lidia Bastianich; Chef John Besh; Melissa d’Arabian of “Ten Dollar Dinners” on Food Network; Certified Master Chef Edward Leonard of Le Cordon Bleu; Roger Mooking of “Man, Fire, Food” on Cooking Channel; Chocolatier Jacques Torres AKA Mr. Chocolate; former United States White House Pastry Chef Bill Yosses; and Andrew Zimmern of “Bizarre Foods” on Travel Channel; to name a few.

-Kid Chef Eliana was selected as “2014 Best Up and Coming Chef in Louisiana” by the American Culinary Federation, New Orleans Chapter.
-She is the Kids Ambassador for the SoFAB Institute, the IFCO Youth Produce Ambassador, the Crescent City Farmers Market Marketeer Ambassador, and a 2012 honoree of New Orleans’ Gambit Weekly’s “40 Under 40” award, which recognizes movers and shakers in the community.
+Kid Chef Eliana was named “2014 Best Up and Coming Chef in Louisiana” by the American Culinary Federation, New Orleans Chapter.
+She volunteers as the SoFAB Institute Kids Ambassador and the Crescent City Farmers Market Marketeer Ambassador, educating families through cooking demos using fresh, seasonal ingredients.
+To that end, she is also an avid gardener and loves to harvest herbs, fruits, and veggies from her kitchen garden.
+She is 2012 honoree of New Orleans’ Gambit Weekly’s “40 Under 40” award, which recognizes movers and shakers in the community.
 She was a competitor in SuperChef Kids, a series produced by the creators of Iron Chef and hosted by Carla Hall (ABC’s The Chew).
 Eliana also received a letter of recognition from United States Senator Mary L. Landrieu for her accomplishments as a young chef and was chosen by Alpha Kappa Alpha sorority to receive an award for her preservation of Louisiana culture.
-She has been featured in numerous print publications including American Girl, New York Magazine, Louisiana Cookin’, The Produce News, and Louisiana Kitchen & Culture magazine.
+She has been featured in numerous print publications including American Girl, New York Magazine, Louisiana Cookin’, The Produce News, Kiwi Magazine, Louisiana Kitchen & Culture, GINJA magazine in South Africa, Muses & Visionaries magazine, and TeenVOGUE.
 She was featured on the January/February 2014 covers of Ingredient magazine and Iguana magazine.